 Which Joe gave his name to ‘sloppy joes’?
 We look at five interesting sandwiches and their lexical origins.

-[mass noun] An artificial grass surface used for sports fields.
+An artificial grass surface, used for athletic fields.

 - ‘So, he was buying AstroTurf for the company, and he instructed me to get out and put it around all our hotels.’